As00d/Namaste-React/README.md

    - scss, sass
    - ant design

+# Redux and Redux toolkit
+   - Some jargons that we need to know
+      - store
+      - slice
+      - dispatching an action
+      - function reducer which will update the slice
+      - selector to read the value from the store

 Issues faced -
 1. npm run build with parcel throws an error
 Solution: https://stackoverflow.com/questions/71053013/npm-run-build-with-parcel-throws-an-error